acarril/acarril.github.io/_posts/2017-04-10-export-results-latex.md

 texresults using results.txt, texmacro(mainresult) coef(foreign)
 ```

 Besides saving us lines of code, `texresults` allows us to easily extract other regression results.
-For instance, we could append `foreign`'s $$t$$-stat to the macros file using
+For instance, we could append `foreign`'s t-stat to the macros file using

 ```stata
 texresults using results.txt, texmacro(trunkT) tstat(trunk) append